vamshipv/NLP-Project/README.md

 ## Features

-* **Title Matching**: Utilizes `flashtext` to accurately match product titles, ignoring variations in color, RAM, or storage.
 * **Efficient Retrieval**: Employs a FAISS index for high-performance dense retrieval of relevant review snippets.
 * **Sentiment Analysis**: Analyzes customer reviews to provide sentiment context, enhancing the quality of generated summaries.
+* **Title Matching**: Utilizes `flashtext` to accurately match product titles, ignoring variations in color, RAM, or storage.
+* **General Summarization**: Generates a general summary of customer reviews for a specified product.
 * **Aspect-Based Summarization**: Allows users to focus on specific aspects of a product (e.g., camera, battery life) for more targeted summaries.
 * **Natural Language Summarization**: Generates fluent summaries using the Gemma 2:2B model.
+* **Modular Design**: The system is structured as a modular Retriever-Generator pipeline, allowing for easy updates and improvements.
+* **Test Cases**: Includes a set of test cases to validate the summarization functionality across various product queries and aspects.
+* **Evaluation**: The system is evaluated based on the F1 score of the generated summaries against a set of reference summaries.
+* **User Query Handling**: Processes user queries to extract product names and aspects, ensuring relevant summarization.
 * **Interactive UI**: Provides a user-friendly Gradio interface for seamless querying and exploration.
-* **Transparent Logging**: Logs every retrieval and summarization step, including the original query, generated summary, and source chunks for full context.
+* **Logging**: Logs every retrieval and summarization step, including the original query, generated summary, and source chunks for full context.

 ---